TheChymera/PyVote/README.md

 Depending on your preferred package manager you may choose one of the following methods:

 #### Portage (e.g. on Gentoo Linux):
-iSAMRI is available via Portage (the package manager of Gentoo Linux, derivative distributions, and installable on [any other Linux distribution](https://wiki.gentoo.org/wiki/Project:Prefix), or BSD) via the [Chymeric Overlay](https://github.com/TheChymera/overlay).
+PyVote is available via Portage (the package manager of Gentoo Linux, derivative distributions, and installable on [any other Linux distribution](https://wiki.gentoo.org/wiki/Project:Prefix), or BSD) via the [Chymeric Overlay](https://github.com/TheChymera/overlay).
 Upon enabling the overlay, the package can be emerged:

 ````